The following is our review of CreditRepair.com’s service as a credit repair company, pros and cons of the firm, and a look at their track record.

 - You don’t know who the experts are.
 The website advertises “experts” but doesn’t provide information on who these people are or what makes them qualify as experts.

 - There are no links to outside articles.
 That being the case, customers don’t receive an objective third-person evaluation of the site before signing up.
 To find objective opinions, a potential customer would have to look elsewhere.

 - CreditRepair.com is not an accredited Better Business Bureau (BBB) member.
 BBB (Better Business Bureau) accreditation provides businesses with a third-party validation of the company’s legitimacy and ethics.
 Unfortunately, CreditRepair.com is not accredited by the BBB, and has a rating of ‘F’ at the time of this review (June 30, 2019).

 Reviews and Comments

 People are saying many different things about CreditRepair.com.
-The reviews are fairly mixed, but they seem to lean more towards the positive.
+The reviews are somewhat mixed, but they seem to tend toward the negative.

 Any of the negative comments stated that they didn’t receive the level of service they’d expected, or people were under the impression that there were guaranteed results.
-There’s nowhere on their website that says they guarantee anything, for every credit situation is unique to each individual.
-Reviews like this are subjective, for someone who had received the same service could’ve felt satisfied with the results.
+We couldn’t find an instance on their website that says they guarantee anything, for every credit situation is unique to each individual.
+Reviews like this may be subjective, for someone who had received the same service could’ve felt satisfied with the results.

-CreditRepair.com seems to be most useful for people who need to have some unfair, inaccurate, and unverified items removed from their credit reports, and are looking to increase their credit score (though, note: a credit repair company can not promise an increased score).
+CreditRepair.com seems to be most useful for people who need to have some unfair, inaccurate, and unverified items removed from their credit reports, and are looking to potentially increase their credit score (though, note: a credit repair company can not promise an increased score).